To determine the level of sirolimus in the blood in order to establish a dosing regimen, maintain therapeutic levels, and detect toxic levels

 Normally, a person's immune system recognizes a transplanted organ as foreign and begins to attack it.
 Sirolimus limits this response and helps to prevent organ rejection by inhibiting the activation and production of white blood cells called T-lymphocytes.
 It also inhibits antibody production.

-The U.S. Food and Drug Administration (FDA) has currently approved sirolimus for use in people 13 years of age and older who have kidney transplants.
+The U.S. Food and Drug Administration (FDA) has currently approved sirolimus for use in people 13 years of age and older who have kidney transplants to prevent acute rejection.
 It appears to be less toxic to the kidneys than other options and can be given in conjunction with the other immunosuppressant drugs cyclosporine and tacrolimus.
 Studies to evaluate its use in other age groups and types of organ transplantation, such as liver or lung, are ongoing, but so far, no data have convinced the FDA that sirolimus is appropriate for children under 13.
 Like other immunosuppressant agents, sirolimus may cause side effects and adverse reactions and is associated with an increased risk of infection and the development of lymphoma and skin cancer.

 Typically, sirolimus is given with cyclosporine and corticosteroids.
 Dosages must be tailored to the individual, and sirolimus and cyclosporine must both be monitored.
 Often, people will begin with an initial higher dose (loading dose) of sirolimus and then are tapered to a lower dose.
-In people considered at low risk for complications, cyclosporine may be decreased or stopped after 2-4 months and sirolimus concentrations increased.
+In people considered at low risk for complications, cyclosporine may be decreased or stopped after 2-4 months and sirolimus concentrations will be increased.

 How is it used?